Trademark and Copyright Dispute Policy

 a.
 Identification of the copyrighted work you claim to have been infringed, or, if multiple copyrighted works at a single online site are covered by a single notification, a representative list of such works on that site.

 c.
-Information reasonably sufficient to permit eNom to contact you, such as an address, telephone number, and, if available, an electronic mail address at which you may be contacted.
+Information reasonably sufficient to permit Enom to contact you, such as an email address or telephone number.

 d.
 A statement that you have a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law.